prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 User Experience | Provides a simple, pleasant, and intuitive experience for the user, with clear usage instructions, and free of idiosyncrasies or errors | 15%
-Documentation | Contains a comprehensive README file; includes Python docstrings as necessary | 20% Licensing | Contains an appropriate LICENSE file | 5% Security | Excludes sensitive information and credentials | 10% Quality | Simplified to remove or minimize code duplication | 7.5% Testing | Contains relevant automated tests | 10%
-Dev Process | Submitted via Git repository which reflects an incremental revision history, branch operations, a Pull Request workflow, and contributions from all team members | 10%
+Documentation | Contains a comprehensive README file; includes Python docstrings as necessary | 20% Licensing | Contains an appropriate LICENSE file | 5% Security | Excludes sensitive information and credentials; protects user data as necessary | 12.5% Quality | Simplified to remove or minimize code duplication | 12.5% Testing | Contains relevant automated tests | 12.5% Dev Process | Submitted via Git repository which reflects an incremental revision history, branch operations, a Pull Request workflow, and contributions from all team members | 12.5%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.